RylinnM/Setiment-analysis-with-LLMs/README.md

 # Sentiment-analysis-with-LLMs
 A collection of sentiment analysis made with pre-trained LLMs.
+One applies to Chinese hotel reviews, and the other to twitter tweets.

 ## Usage